 Support provided by independent educational grants from:

-- Describe techniques for management of large and/or locally advanced tumors including management of renal vein or inferior vena cava invasion and the use of lymphadenectomy.
+- Employ techniques for management of large and/or locally advanced tumors including management of renal vein or inferior vena cava invasion and the use of lymphadenectomy.

 - Identify the role of cytoreductive nephrectomy and/or resection of metastatic foci in patients with advanced disease.

-- Describe new and emerging targeted therapy and immuno-oncology options for patients with locally-advanced and advanced kidney cancer and the role of adjuvant therapy.
+- Identify new and emerging targeted therapy and immuno-oncology options for patients with locally advanced and advanced kidney cancer and the role of adjuvant therapy.

 METHOD OF PARTICIPATION:

-Learners will participate in this online educational activity by taking the pretest, viewing the webcast and completing the posttest and evaluation.
-To claim CME credit for this enduring material, learners must complete the posttest, passing with 80% accuracy and submit the program evaluation.
+Learners will participate in this online educational activity by viewing the webcast, completing the post-test and evaluation.
+To claim CME credit for this enduring material, learners must complete the post-test, passing with 80% accuracy, and submit the program evaluation.